Fair Value - Explained

 The Fair value in future contracts is agreed upon by both the buyer and the seller.
 It is the fair price of a futures contract estimated after putting into consideration the dividends loss and compounded interest of a futures contract over a given length of time.
 The market also influence the fair value in futures contract to a great extent.

-References for Fair Value
+Academic Research for Fair Value